Waltons’ ultimate guide to buying a greenhouse

 • Acrylic: 10 times stronger than glass, and can be UV protected on at least one side.
 Its price point is midway between the more expensive polycarbonate and the cheaper styrene.

 • Styrene: Twice as strong as glass, styrene is an affordable all-round option.
 Shatterproof styrene is also lightweight, offers great light penetration, has good insulation properties and is robust.
 Styrene isn’t typically UV protected, so it will eventually discolour and will have to be replaced.
-This is the cheapest of the plastics.

 Greenhouse ventilation